 Capacitor C3 and the internal boost Schottky diode (see the Block Diagram) are used to generate a boost voltage that is higher than the input voltage.
 In most cases a 0.22μF capacitor will work well.
 Figure 2 shows three ways to arrange the boost circuit.
 The BOOST pin must be more than 2.3V above the SW pin for best efficiency.
 For outputs of 3V and above, the standard circuit (Figure 4a) is best.
 For outputs between 2.8V and 3V, use a 1μF boost capacitor.
 A 2.5V output presents a special case because it is marginally adequate to support the boosted drive stage while using the internal boost diode.
 For reliable BOOST pin operation with 2.5V outputs use a good external Schottky diode (such as the ON Semi MBR0540), and a 1μF boost capacitor (see Figure 4b).
 For lower output voltages the boost diode can be tied to the input (Figure 4c), or to another supply greater than 2.8V.
-Tying BD to V{IN} reduces the maximum input voltage to 30V.
+Tying BD to $V{IN}$ reduces the maximum input voltage to 30V.
 The circuit in Figure 4a is more efficient because the BOOST pin current and BD pin quiescent current comes from a lower voltage source.
 You must also be sure that the maximum voltage ratings of the BOOST and BD pins are not exceeded.

-The minimum operating voltage of an LT1912 application is limited by the minimum input voltage (3.6V) and by the maximum duty cycle as outlined in a previous section.
+The minimum operating voltage of an LT3685 application is limited by the minimum input voltage (3.6V) and by the maximum duty cycle as outlined in a previous section.
 For proper startup, the minimum input voltage is also limited by the boost circuit.
-If the input voltage is ramped slowly, then the boost capacitor may not be fully charged.
+If the input voltage is ramped slowly, or the LT3685 is turned on with its RUN/SS pin when the output is already in regulation, then the boost capacitor may not be fully charged.
 Because the boost capacitor is charged with the energy stored in the inductor, the circuit will rely on some minimum load current to get the boost circuit running properly.
 This minimum load will depend on input and output voltages, and on the arrangement of the boost circuit.
 The minimum load generally goes to zero once the circuit has started.
-Figure 5 shows a plot of minimum load to start and to run as a function of input voltage.
-In many cases the discharged output capacitor will present a load to the switcher, which will allow it to start.
-The plots show the worst-case situation where V{IN} is ramping very slowly.
-For lower start-up voltage, the boost diode can be tied to V{IN}; however, this restricts the input range to one-half of the absolute maximum rating of the BOOST pin.
+Figure 5 shows a plot of minimum load to start and to run as a function of input